drshahizan/special-topic-data-engineering/materials/notes/mod2.md

 ## Data Integration Tools and Types

 - ``What are Data Integration Tool``
+    Data integration tools are software applications that help organizations to combine and manage data from different sources.
+These tools typically provide features such     as data extraction, transformation, and loading (ETL), data cleansing, data mapping, and data synchronization.

 - ``Types of Data Integration Tool``
+    1. On-premise Data Integration Tool : On-premise data integration tools are software applications that are installed and run on a company's own servers or hardware            infrastructure.
+These tools are designed to integrate data from various sources within an organization's own network, rather than relying on cloud-based services or        external systems.
+    2. Cloud-based Data Integration Tool : Cloud-based data integration tools are software applications that are hosted on cloud servers and accessed through the internet.

+    Scalability: Cloud-based to
+    3. Open Source Data Integration tool : Open source data integration tools are software applications that are freely available and can be customized and modified by            users.
+These tools provide a cost-effective and flexible solution for data integration needs, as they offer access to source code, enabling users to customize and          extend the tool as needed.
+    4. Propietary Data integration Tool : Proprietary data integration tools are software applications developed and sold by vendors, and they typically offer a range of          features and capabilities for data integration tasks.
+These tools are often designed to work seamlessly with other proprietary software from the same vendor,                providing a comprehensive data management solution.

 - ``How to Select the best Data Integration Tool``
 - ``Data Integration Tools``